arangodb/docs/3.10/aql/functions-miscellaneous.md

 - returns **doc** (document\|array\|null): the content of the found document, an array of all found documents or *null* if nothing was found

+{% hint 'warning' %}
+It is recommended to use subqueries with the [`FOR`](aql/operations-for.html) loop using filters over `DOCUMENT()`.
+The `FOR` loop can then be combined with filters supporting sorting to return an array of documents in guaranteed order.
+{% endhint %}

 **Examples**

 {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}